MicrosoftDocs/windows-dev-docs/windows-apps-src/updates-and-versions/choose-a-uwp-version.md

 For reference topics that enumerate all device families and their versions, and all API contracts and their versions, see [Device families](https://msdn.microsoft.com/library/windows/apps/dn706137.aspx) and [API contracts](https://msdn.microsoft.com/library/windows/apps/dn706135.aspx).

+## .NET API availability in UWP versions

+UWP supports a limited subset of .NET APIs, which are available regardless of the **Target Version** or **Minimum Version** of your project.
+[This page provides more information on the types available](https://msdn.microsoft.com/library/windows/apps/xaml/mt185501(d=robot).aspx).

+If you wish to create reusable cross-platform libraries, .NET Standard is supported on UWP.
+The [.NET Standard documentation](https://docs.microsoft.com/dotnet/standard/net-standard) provides information on which .NET Standard is supported in which UWP versions.

+If you are developing a Desktop app, see instead [.NET Framework versions and dependencies](https://docs.microsoft.com/dotnet/framework/migration-guide/versions-and-dependencies) for detailed information on .NET framework availability.

 ## Choose which version to use for your app

 In the **New Universal Windows Project** dialog in Visual Studio, you can choose a version for **Target Version** and for **Minimum Version**.
 Additionally, you can change the **Target Version** and **Minimum Version** of your UWP app in the *application* section of the app's **Properties**.